PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

       return false
     end

-If the decision is modified in Lua hooks other than :func:`policyEventFilter` like :func:`preresolve`, ``false`` should be returned, as the query is not actually handled by Lua.
+If the decision is modified in Lua hooks other than :func:`policyEventFilter` (like :func:`preresolve`), ``false`` should be returned, as the hook decided not to handle the query.
 This makes the Recursor pick up the modified decision.

 The policy decision is checked after :func:`preresolve` and any :func:`policyEventFilter` call.